-The Premier League has welcomed the Government's announcement of £205m of additional funding that will be invested in multi-use sports pitches and facilities throughout the UK through the Football Foundation.
+The Premier League has welcomed the Government's announcement of £205m of additional funding that will be invested in community sports pitches and facilities throughout the UK.
+The facilities in England will be delivered through the Football Foundation.

 The funding, announced by Chancellor Rishi Sunak in this week’s Spending Review, will target communities up and down the country that will benefit most from access to better sports facilities.